5 Benefits of Homemade Baby Food

 Less exposure to preservatives:

 I have fed my little one with jar food and still do at times, but only the Organic version, where I know everything in the jar is most of the time free of pesticides and almost zero preservatives.

 As your baby grows, he or she will eat more solid food at each feeding.
 The baby food jars get bigger and up to three times more expensive.
 By the time U.S. infants reach 12 months of age, they’ve consumed about 600 jars of baby food.
 That’s a minimum cost of $300.
 By comparison, you can prepare a wide variety of fresh baby food at home for your child’s second six months of life for around $55 total.

 By serving home cooked food, I had much more variety to offer to my baby.
-Both in terms of flavor, texture and smell.
-I could make combinations of various fruits, vegetables, grains and lentils, and end up with a nutritious meal.
+Both in terms of flavor, texture, and smell.
+I could make combinations of various fruits, vegetables, grains, and lentils, and end up with a nutritious meal.
 So every day it was a different recipe and a new meal.

 These flavors and aromas are at their best when they are freshly cooked and served.
 When I gave my baby freshly cooked baby purees, she liked what she ate.
 Due to that, she was ready to experiment with her palate.
 She gave every food a try, which made my job of feeding her easier.

 All the above-mentioned points got me hooked, to cook food for my daughter at home.
 It was and still is a bit of extra work though, but it’s very satisfying me for and my baby.
-Especially when she give me a satisfied grin after each meal.
+Especially when she gives me a satisfied grin after each meal.

-© 2014-2015 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.